 Introduction

-Stretching is deemed to be a critical aspect of athletic preparation and performance, particularly in activities requiring explosive power and sudden changes in speed and direction To help get blood moving through the muscle and also reduce the potential for injury(Bishop, 2003; Brown et al., 2008; Holt & Lambourne, 2008; A. J. Pearce et al., 2009; AlanJ.
+Stretching is deemed to be a critical aspect of athletic preparation and performance, particularly in activities requiring explosive power and sudden changes in speed and direction (Bishop, 2003; Brown et al., 2008; Holt & Lambourne, 2008; A. J. Pearce et al., 2009; AlanJ.
 Pearce et al., 2012).
-The ability to generate forceful movements through the body, beginning in the lower, can be measured through vertical jump height; this provides some essential insights into an individual’s muscular strength, coordination, and motor control (Sayers et al., 1999).
+The ability to generate forceful movements through the lower body, can be measured through vertical jump height; this provides some essential insights into an individual’s muscular strength, coordination, and motor control (Sayers et al., 1999).
 Vertical jump performance is not only a valuable metric for athletes in sports like basketball and volleyball, but it also plays a significant role in everyday functional tasks, such as climbing stairs, lifting objects, and maintaining overall mobility.

-Research has previously explored the effects of different stretching protocols on vertical jump performance, particularly the comparison between static stretching (SS) and dynamic stretching (DS)(Shrier, 2004a; Thacker et al., 2004).
+Research has previously explored the effects of different stretching protocols on vertical jump performance, particularly the comparison between static stretching (SS) and dynamic stretching (DS), (Shrier, 2004a; Thacker et al., 2004).
 Static stretching typically involves holding a muscle in an elongated position for an extended period, usually between 10 to 30 seconds.
 This method has been shown to improve flexibility and increase range of motion, but recent studies suggest that it may have a negating effect on activities requiring explosive power (Bacurau et al., 2009; Costa et al., 2009; Herda et al., 2013; Manoel et al., 2008; Samuel et al., 2008).
 Conversely, dynamic stretching involves controlled, repetitive movements that mimic the activity to be performed.
-This type of stretching increases blood flow enhances activation of the muscles, and has been shown to better prepare athletes for power-based movements (Fletcher, 2010; Herda et al., 2013; Holt & Lambourne, 2008; Little & Williams, 2006; Manoel et al., 2008).
+This type of stretching increases blood flow, enhances activation of the muscles, and has been shown to better prepare athletes for power-based movements (Fletcher, 2010; Herda et al., 2013; Holt & Lambourne, 2008; Little & Williams, 2006; Manoel et al., 2008).

-For instance, Fletcher 2010) study demonstrated that fast dynamic stretching had a more significant positive impact on vertical jump performance compared to slower dynamic stretching, suggesting that the velocity of stretching movements can influence performance outcomes.
+For instance, Fletcher's (2010) study demonstrated that fast dynamic stretching had a more significant positive impact on vertical jump performance compared to slower dynamic stretching, suggesting that the velocity of stretching movements can influence performance outcomes.
 This highlights the importance of not only the type of stretching but also the intensity and speed at which it is performed.
-Similarly, Behm 2001) emphasised the role of the stretch-shortening cycle (SSC) in enhancing dynamic performance, including jumping, by optimising force production and energy efficiency during muscle contraction.
+Similarly, Behm and colleagues (2001) emphasised the role of the stretch-shortening cycle (SSC) in enhancing dynamic performance, including jumping, by optimising force production and energy efficiency during muscle contraction.

 Furthermore, the use of ballistic stretching, a more aggressive form of dynamic stretching, has been shown to be more effective than static stretching in improving jump performance, particularly in trained athletes (Samuel et al., 2008).
-Bacurau et al. 2009) found that ballistic stretching led to greater improvements in flexibility and jump height in a group of trained runners.
+Bacurau et al. (2009) found that ballistic stretching led to greater improvements in flexibility and jump height in a group of trained runners.
 These findings support the notion that dynamic movements that replicate the intensity of the sport or activity may be superior for preparing the body for high-power outputs.

-The inclusion of arm swings in dynamic movements has also been shown to significantly increase jump height by further optimising the SSC, as noted by Gillen et al. 2022).
-Their research highlighted how the integration of upper body movements can contribute to overall performance, reinforcing the complexity of the neuromuscular interactions involved in vertical jumping.
+The inclusion of arm swings in dynamic movements has also been shown to significantly increase jump height by further optimising the SSC, as noted by Gillen et al. (2022).
+Their research highlighted how the integration of upper body movements can contribute to overall performance, reinforcing the complexity of the neuromuscular interactions involved in vertical jumping, and leveraging the inertia of the swinging arm mass.